0xradical/respriter/README.md

 ## Infrastructure

-The infrastructure for the respriter service is as follows:
+The infrastructure for the respriter service has the following basic topology:

 ![Respriter Topology on AWS](/docs/topology.svg)